amaan4152/3DPoseEvaluator/README.md

 GAIT analysis OTS and IMU data are in the data folder.
  1. Install docker into system: https://docs.docker.com/get-docker/<br>
     Check if docker CLI is available and ready: `docker --version`
  2. Clone this github repository.
-Create an **output** folder inside the repository.
-If you want, you could also create a video directory to store all your necessary video files for analysis.
+Make sure to be at the top of the repository directory from here on out.
  3. Make 2 directories:
     - `output`: directory that will contain all results after successful execution
     - `videos`: directory with all video files used for analysis.
 Make sure to store all videos in this directory or else the build will fail

- 4. Make sure to be at the top of the repository directory from here on out.
-The tree structure from the top and 2 levels deep should be as follows:
+ 4. The tree structure from the top and 2 levels deep should be as follows:
     ```
     .
     ├── data